 Illustrations are meant for mass reproduction in print or on screen, but this show allows illustrations to be seen in their singular original form.
 It allows the viewer to appreciate the textures of the images’ materials, their imperfections, and their craft.

-Most artwork in the exhibit is available for purchase.
-Here is a link to the price list.
-Half of all sales proceeds from this show will be donated to NYPL.
 If you would like to buy or have questions about the artwork, please send me a message through my contact page.

 With so much happening around the legalization of marijuana, I was excited to create artwork for Atlantic WeedBoard’s landing page.
 The WeedBoard hosts a selection of shops selling legal cannabis products and also offers local cannabis-related news and information in different states in the Northeast.
 Atlantic WeedBoard continues to grow as the news develops.
 This September they unveiled their animated site to the public.